justinlubin/honeybee/README.md

 ## Step 1: Run overview example

+We've included a slightly-generalized version of the example from Section 2 (Overview) in the paper to get a feel for how Honeybee works.

 ### Steps to take

-1. Run the example from the Section 2 (Overview) of the paper by running `./RUN_OVERVIEW_EXAMPLE.sh`.
+1. Run the generalized Overview example by running `./RUN_OVERVIEW_EXAMPLE.sh`.
-2. Verify that the program synthesizer lets you interactively construct a Python program.
+2. Choose any of the options that are presented to you; they all lead to a valid solution.
+3. Repeat Step 2 until arriving at a valid solution.

 ## Step 2: Run benchmark suite